mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 When the check fails with a network error it is likely that all connections to that server are also closed.
 (See `JAVA-1252 <https://jira.mongodb.org/browse/JAVA-1252>`_).
-When the check fails with a network timeout error, a monitor SHOULD set interruptInUseConnections to true.
+When the check fails with a network timeout error, a monitor MUST set interruptInUseConnections to true.
 See, `Why does the pool need to support closing in use connections as part of its clear logic?`_.

 When the server is shutting down, it may respond to hello or legacy hello commands with